RAF Desford

-Royal Air Force Desford or RAF Desford is a former Royal Air Force station located 1 mi south of Desford, Leicestershire, and 6.7 mi west of Leicester, Leicestershire, England.
+Royal Air Force Desford or more simply RAF Desford is a former Royal Air Force station located 1 mi south of Desford, Leicestershire, and 6.7 mi west of Leicester, Leicestershire, England.

 Early history

 Flying at Desford began in 1916, during the First World War, when the Royal Flying Corps rented a field from a local farmer to be used as an emergency landing ground for No. 38 (Home Defence) Squadron RFC, who were based at Melton Mowbray.
 It was then designated RFC Peckleton.

 After the war the site reverted to agricultural use, until the Leicestershire Aero Club rented 43 acres of land from farmer John Cart in late 1929.
 They built a clubhouse, a small hangar, and installed a fuel store and pump.
 The aerodrome was officially opened on 14 September 1929 by Under-Secretary of State for Air Frederick Montague, with an air display which attracted a crowd estimated at 30,000.

 Desford was twice used as a turning point for the King's Cup Air Race, in 1931 and 1933, and Alan Cobham's air display team visited in 1933 and 1934.
 Leicestershire Aero Club eventually left Desford in March 1935, relocating to the new municipal airport at Braunstone Frith.